zainebmohamed/ecommerce-electronics-price-predictor/README.md

-# Minimum Offer Price Prediction for Electronics on an E-Commerce Platform
+# Minimum Offer Price Prediction of Electronics Sold on an E-Commerce Platform

 This project involves predicting the minimum offer price of electronic products (Phones, Tablets, Headphones, & Earphones) sold on an e-commerce platform.
 The model uses product search data extracted via RapidAPI, an API marketplace that provides access to the Product Search API, offering detailed product information*.